The Island's Official Tourism Website

 To build your own Itinerary, click to add an item to your Itinerary basket.

-If your four-legged friend could choose their favourite holiday destination in the UK, we’d bet it would be the Isle of Wight.
+If your four-legged friend could choose their favourite dog friendly holiday destination in the UK, we’d bet it would be the Isle of Wight.
 We’re one of the most dog-friendly places to visit, with a massive variety of walks around our coastlines, beaches to be sniffed, places to be explored and acres of downland and woodland to be scampered on.
 Dogs are welcome on most of our beaches all year round and there are loads of places to eat at and stay in that would be honoured to host your pooch – as well as you, of course.

 Dogs love beaches and the Isle of Wight loves dogs, so it’s a match made in heaven!
 We have everything from big swathes of sand to play on to rock pools to clamber over and, of course, lots of lovely waves to swim in.
 Many of our beaches are open to dogs all year round and welcome them with open arms – there’s nothing nicer than a beach full of dogs playing, digging and swimming.

 There are some beaches that welcome dogs all year round.
 Away from the resort beaches, there are many small coves and shoreline that don't make our list.
-You can walk your four-legged friend at the following even in the summer:
+You can walk your four-legged friend at the following - even in the summer:

 West Wight